 There are so many types of child care providers out there.
 Private and public child care facilities, family child care homes, preschool co-ops, non-profit preschools – the list goes on.
 Consider all of the options and decide which type of child care is right for you and your family based on its proximity, schedule alignment, and budget.

-Explore the child care options in your area and create a list of child care providers based on your family’s needs.
+Explore the child care options in your area and create a list in finding child care providers based on your family’s needs.
 Searching on google maps is a great first step, but we encourage you to contact your local child care and resource referral agency to help you find the centers that will best serve you and your family.

 Child Care and resource referral agencies serve as a resource to the different types of child care providers in your area.
 They will ask questions about you and your child, and create a list of providers for you to contact based on your childcare needs.